hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 > Please note that even though we are utilizing a ChIP-seq dataset for histone mark in this workshop, some of these steps in the workflow can very similarly be used for other peak data such as ATAC-seq or CUT&RUN.

-*Baizabal et al.,* sought to understand how chromatin-modifying enzymes function in neural stem cells to establish the epigenetic landscape that determines cell type and stage-specific gene expression.
+[*Baizabal et al.,*](https://pmc.ncbi.nlm.nih.gov/articles/PMC6667181/) sought to understand how chromatin-modifying enzymes function in neural stem cells to establish the epigenetic landscape that determines cell type and stage-specific gene expression.
 Chromatin-modifying enzymes are transcriptional regulators that control gene expression through covalent modification of DNA or histones.
-In particular they were interested in the role of a proeting called PRDM16.
+In particular they were interested in the role of a protain called PRDM16.

 **PRDM16 is a chromatin-modifying enzyme** that belongs to the larger PRDM (Positive Regulatory Domain) protein family, that is structurally defined by the **presence of a conserved N-terminal histone methyltransferase PR domain** ([Hohenauer and Moore, 2012](https://journals.biologists.com/dev/article/139/13/2267/45169/The-Prdm-family-expanding-roles-in-stem-cells-and)).
-At the time of the study, the following was known:

-* PRDM16 has been shown to function *in vitro* as a histone 3 lysine 9 (H3K9) and histone 3 lysine 4 (H3K4) mono-methyltransferase ([Pinheiro et al., 2012](https://www.sciencedirect.com/science/article/pii/S0092867412009385), [Zhou et al., 2016](https://www.sciencedirect.com/science/article/pii/S109727651600188X)).
-* PRDM16 also **regulates gene expression by forming complexes with transcriptional co-factors and other histone-modifying proteins** ([Chi and Cohen, 2016](https://www.sciencedirect.com/science/article/pii/S104327601500226X?casa_token=VOBAb4QhyXgAAAAA:c69XzQwZ86M4BcPt02cNKjn163X5pBZMTQHJX4D2HdMvgO3hrQE7N6L0YmFSWwucs2GhXPhBtw)).
-* PRDM16 was previously shown to control embryonic and post-natal neural stem cell maintenance and differentiation in the brain ([Chuikov et al., 2010](https://www.nature.com/articles/ncb2101), [Inoue et al., 2017](https://journals.biologists.com/dev/article/144/3/385/48274/Prdm16-is-crucial-for-progression-of-the), [Shimada et al., 2017](http://genesdev.cshlp.org/content/31/11/1134.short)).

 In this paper, the authors use various techniques to identify and validate the targets and activities of PRDM16, including ChIP-seq, bulk RNA-seq, FACS, in-situ hybridization and immunofluorescent microscopy on brain samples from embryonic mice and a generation of PRDM16 conditional knockout mice.
 The goal of this study was to elucidate **how PRDM16 functions to regulate transcriptional programs in the developing cerebral cortex.**

 <p align="center">
 <img src="../img/graphical_abstract.png" width="500">
 </p>

 To identify the subset of genes that are transcriptional targets of PRDM16 and to understand how these genes are directly regulated, the authors **first performed chromatin immunoprecipitation followed by sequencing (ChIP-seq) at E15.5**, when upper layer neurons are being generated.
 They obtained set of a putative PRDM16 binding sites called in both replicates.
 To validate the specificity of these binding sites, ChIP-seq was then performed in two separate pools of E15.5 Prdm16 cKO cortices.
-The **majority of PRDM16 binding sites in WT cortex show a significantly higher read density than equivalent genomic regions in cKO cortex** (see figure below taken from Supplementary material).
+The **majority of PRDM16 binding sites in WT cortex show a significantly higher read density than equivalent genomic regions in cKO cortex** (see figure below).

 <p align="center">
 <img src="../img/prdm16_supp_fig.png" width="700">